roman-milk/roman-milk.github.io/babysitting-trouble.md

   "You're my fuck-hole slut Sara.
 Oh boy, I'm fucking my babysitter in the arse!
 Your ass feels so good and tight."
 He blew exhausted words at her.
 "I wish I could tell everyone you let me do this to you.
 I have you as my very own cock hole, my plastic fuck doll.
 I can do anything with you now."
 He said with a triumphant holler.

   Sara felt his hot cum shoot deep inside her ass and lifted her head to croak a yell through dry lips.
 The orgasm was electric sending thrilling shock waves along her spine directly into her pleasure zones irradiating her whole body.
-Report_Story #1